-MVFN bluebird boxes are based on the Peterson oval design.
+MVFN bluebird boxes are built by volunteers and are based on the Peterson oval design.
 Studies show that the Peterson oval design is more user-friendly to the Eastern bluebird and has a lower mortality rate than other designs.

 The truncated conical shape of the nesting cavity reduces the requirement for nesting material; hence less energy is expended by the nester.
 The thick wooden back and roof acts as a thermal barrier to shield the young from temperature extremes.
 The oblong entrance hole is the correct dimension for bluebirds and the angled front discourages predators.
 The front opens for cleaning.

 Establishing Peterson Bluebird Boxes (Houses)